John L's Old Maps / Supplementary Pages:

 Other 19th-Century Mississippi River Source Explorations

-It was left to Julius Chambers in 1872 to make a more public mention of Elk Lake and its tributaries.
-Itasca and Elk Lakes (as they are now known) had been respectively called Elk Lake (French: "Lac La Biche") and Pokegama Lakes by the natives whose ancestors were of course the actual discoverers of any and all of the natural features in the area.
+Recall from above that Itasca and Elk Lakes (as they are now known) had been respectively called Elk Lake (French: "Lac La Biche") and Pokegama Lake by the natives whose ancestors were of course the actual discoverers of any and all of the natural features in the area.
+It was left to Julius Chambers in 1872 to make a more public mention of Elk (the former Pokegama) Lake and its tributaries.
 Whether Elk Lake was ever a bay of Lake Itasca was a matter of debate among writers of the 19th Century.
 In his 1893 volume (referenced below), Brower gives some credence to that view, stating: "In the summer of 1890, after copious rainfall, Lake Itasca rose a foot or more above Elk lake, and Chambers creek flowed into instead of out from it, a certain indication that Itasca lake draws its principal supply from beyond the narrow limits of Elk Lake."

 Establishing the beginning of the longest continuous open-water course of water that continues into the Mississippi River (which begins to act like a coherent river at the mouth of Lake Itasca) was apparently accomplished by the detailed and scientific explorations of J. V. Brower.
 His originating streams are (1) a tributary of Nicollet Creek (i.e., Howard Creek) which eventually flows into the southwest arm of Lake Itasca and (2) Mary Creek which flows through an extended valley and Mary Lake and eventually empties into the eastern arm.
 It appears that the Nicollet Creek system (with Howard Creek) has the edge.
 Most importantly, it was determined in his studies that the inlet bearing the greatest volume of water entering Lake Itasca is Nicollet Creek, beating out Chambers Creek which connects with Elk Lake.
 Indeed, Nicollet had called his creek "the infant Mississippi" and "a cradled Hercules" in his Report.

-The following are listed chronologically as to the explorations of the subject matter – not according to publication date.
+The references in the following list are arranged chronologically according to the sequence of the explorations – not according to publication date.
 One can utilize a search engine to find copies of any of them on the web, but nothing beats an authentic hard copy.
 Nicollet's Report and Journals include his Mississippi and St. Croix/Brule explorations of 1836 and 1837, respectively.
-Chambers had indeed preceded Glazier and published his results in newspaper articles in the 1870s.
-Glazier was to receive condemnation for rampant falsification of information, and it was his notoriety that instigated the thorough researches of Clarke and Brower who each include in their reports a denouncement of Glazier's falsehoods and an examination of Nicollet's three lakes and associated creeks and springs.
+Willard Glazier was to receive condemnation for rampant falsification of information, and it was his notoriety that instigated the thorough researches of Clarke and Brower who each include in their reports a denouncement of Glazier's falsehoods and an examination of Nicollet's three lakes and associated creeks and springs.
+Furthermore, Chambers had indeed preceded Glazier in visiting the Itasca basin, and he published his accurate results in newspaper articles (not yet cited below, but noted in other references nonetheless) in the 1870s.

 Clarke and (especially) Brower – and also Chambers who subsequently went along with Brower's arguments – apparently got confused about Nicollet's descriptions and locations of his three lakes.
 Instigating this confusion was their insistance that Nicollet was writing about tracing the course of his three lakes while going upstream, while Nicollet made clear (especially in his Journals) that, while keeping the course of his stream in view, he took a hike some miles away from Lake Itasca and then looped back, closely following his creek and three lakes downstream.
 Furthermore, the editor of Nicollet's Journals recognizes Whipple Lake as Nicollet's upper lake.

-Some excellent and classic summaries of the explorations of the Itasca Lake area through Brower follow.
-Much of this material is a refutation of Glazier's misrepresentations, and as long as the Itasca State Park persists in the display of Glazier as glorious antihero, these references add a much-needed substance to the show.
-Coues adds notes from his own explorations.
+Following are some excellent and classic summaries of the explorations of the Itasca Basin through Brower.
+Much of this material is a refutation of Glazier's misrepresentations.
+As long as the Itasca State Park persists in the display of Glazier as glorious antihero and ignores such notable explorers as Lt.
+Allen, these references add a much-needed substance to the show.
+Coues (editor of the Pike journals – see above) adds notes from his own explorations.

-Brower on the Source of the Missouri River
+Lewis & Clark and Brower on the Ultimate Source of the Missouri River

 How Rivers Should be Named